TheIoTLearningInitiative/EmbeddedLinux/documentation/Challenge.md

 With this step by step challenge you will have a parallel learning experience of Embedded Systems and continue with the implementation of functionality on top of the project you have built during the workshop.

+1. Online Training, Summer Short Course on Embedded Systems Programming
-1. Build Systems, Yocto Board Support Package, Compilation, Make
+2. Build Systems, Yocto Board Support Package, Compilation, Make
-2. Build Systems, Yocto Board Support Package, Modules, Simulated Sensor Kernel Module
+3. Build Systems, Yocto Board Support Package, Modules, Simulated Sensor Kernel Module
-3. Build Systems, Yocto Board Support Package, Modules, Simulated Sensor Kernel Module, Load Automatically At Boot Time
+4. Build Systems, Yocto Board Support Package, Modules, Simulated Sensor Kernel Module, Load Automatically At Boot Time
-4. Build Systems, Yocto Board Support Package, Modules, Simulated Sensor Kernel Module, InternetOfThings101/main.py
+5. Build Systems, Yocto Board Support Package, Modules, Simulated Sensor Kernel Module, InternetOfThings101/main.py
-5. Initialization, Dual Boot
+6. Initialization, Dual Boot

 # Online Training, Summer Short Course on Embedded Systems Programming